Meet Eben, tireless advocate for clients in and out of the courtroom.

 Represented large law firm in professional malpractice claim, resulting in the dismissal of the claims against the firm.

-Represented a prominent regional trade association on trademark infringement and unfair business practice claims, resulting in an award of nearly $1 million in damages.
+Represented a regional trade association on trademark infringement and unfair business practice claims, resulting in an award of nearly $1 million in damages.

 JD, Vermont Law School, 2008, magna cum laude